sri/sri_old_dot_emacs/README.md

-These are my GNU Emacs init files.
+My old GNU Emacs init files.

 I used Emacs heavily from 1998 - 2004 or so.
+But I haven't used it much since then.
+But once in a while, I get that itch to give it a go once again.

 Some interesting things you can find here:
  * My ~/.emacs loaded setup.el which then loaded all the other files